autotubularity/autotube/README.md

 2. Getting Started.

  - Make sure to carefully follow the installation instructions above.
- - For a detailed list of functionality see "Contents.m".
+ - For any potential issues with the software, you can report an issue: https://github.com/autotubularity/autotube/issues

 ###################################################################